forcir/eslint-config-forcir/README.md

 ### Configurations

-This package includes 3 guaranteed files of shared rules.
+This package includes 4 guaranteed files of shared rules.

-This package also may contain up to 3 additional files that use rules or overrides considered experimental.
+This package also may contain up to 4 additional files that use rules or overrides considered experimental.
 These do not adhere to semantic versioning (SEMVER).
 They may be removed at any point without warning.

+#### General Base Configuration

+- `forcir`
+- `forcir/experimental` (may or may not be available)

 #### Next.JS Full-Stack Websites / Applications

 - `forcir/next`
-- `forcir/next-experimental`
+- `forcir/next-experimental` (may or may not be available)

 #### React Frontend-only Applications

 - `forcir/frontend`
-- `forcir/frontend-experimental`
+- `forcir/frontend-experimental` (may or may not be available)

 #### Node Backend-only APIs / Serverless

 - `forcir/backend`
-- `forcir/backend-experimental`
+- `forcir/backend-experimental` (may or may not be available)

 ## `.prettierrc` file in project root